7. Sharing code with others

 version="0.0.1",

-The next item points to a URL for the software.
+The next section of the file points to URLs for the software.
 For example, the GitHub repository for the software.

 7.5.
 A complete project